PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: PhreshPhish Dataset

-\paragraph{Ephemerality} Phishing pages are often short-lived and may be taken down before they can be scraped.
+\textbf{Ephemerality} Phishing pages are often short-lived and may be taken down before they can be scraped.
 This is particularly true for pages that are hosted on compromised benign domains, which are often taken down by the domain owner or hosting provider.
 This can lead to situations where the scraper is unable to access the original phishing page and instead is presented with a benign page or a takedown notice.
-This is a common failure mode that is frequently encountered when scraping phishing pages in particular.
+Datasets that do not address this challenge risk containing significant amounts of mislabeled data.

-\paragraph{Cloaking} Cloaking \cite{9519414} is a technique used by attackers to present different content conditioned on specific criteria, such as a client's IP address or user agent.
+\textbf{Cloaking} Cloaking \cite{9519414} is a technique used by attackers to present different content conditioned on specific criteria, such as a client's IP address or user agent.
 This can lead to situations where the scraper is presented with a benign page instead of the phishing page, resulting in mislabeled data.
-This is a particularly pernicious problem that can lead to model poisoning \cite{tian2022comprehensive}.
+This adversarial technique can lead to model poisoning \cite{tian2022comprehensive} if the mislabeled data is used for training, and can lead to over-optimistic performance estimates if the mislabeled data is used for evaluation.

-\paragraph{Staleness} Phishing techniques and tactics constantly evolve, with new pages and campaigns emerging regularly.
+\textbf{Staleness} Phishing techniques and tactics constantly evolve, with new pages and campaigns emerging regularly.
 In addition, underlying web technologies change over time, with new standards like HTML5 and frameworks like GraphQL \cite{graphql} being adopted.
-Datasets must be regularly updated to reflect the current state of the web and of modern phishing techniques.
+Although concept drift is a challenge for all machine learning applications, it is particularly acute in phishing detection where evasion tactics evolve rapidly.
 Many existing phishing datasets are outdated and no longer relevant, as they were collected years ago and do not reflect the current state of the web.
-To combat the issue of staleness, we plan to maintain \textit{PhreshPhish} with regular updates to ensure its relevance and utility for research purposes.
+To combat the issue of staleness, we plan to maintain \textit{PhreshPhish} with regular updates to ensure its relevance and utility.